-Start with a colorful array of marinated olives, marinated red peppers, and hot and spicy pecans.
-(To make it more traditional, substitute Marcona almonds for the pecans, and Pimenton, smoked paprika, for the chili powder.)
-Spanish sheep’s milk cheeses, such as Manchego, are commonly served with dried fig cake or Membrillo, a thickened, sliceable quince jelly.
+Spanish sheep’s milk cheeses, like Manchego, are often served with dried fig cake or Membrillo, a thickened, sliceable quince jelly.
 Serve breadsticks (picos) or crackers.
-Lavosh–a crisp flatbread–is Armenian, not Spanish, but it is a perfect accompaniment on your tapas table.
+Lavosh — a crisp flatbread — is Armenian, not Spanish, but it is a perfect accompaniment on your tapas table.

 - Portuguese Steamed Clams

 - Valencian Savory Empanadas